Preventing Politically Exposed Persons from Exposing Risks to Your Companies

 While the involvement of politicians in a company’s business is not regulated by the law, Indonesia has Peraturan Otoritas Jasa Keuangan Nomor 12 /POJK.01/2017 which is a regulation made by OJK (Financial Services Agency) regarding Politically Exposed Person (PEP) in the financial services industry.

-The check can be done prior to recruitments of both selected candidates and existing employees, especially those who work for high-risk or AML-required companies such as banks.
-PEP check can be conducted through a comprehensive media check.
+The checks can be done prior to recruitments of both selected candidates and existing employees, especially those who work for high-risk or AML-required companies such as banks.

 Therefore, it is highly recommended that your companies work with professional screening services in carrying out the check.
-With extensive experience, Integrity has been trusted for years by our clients to provide professional PEP check as well as other checks.
-Contact us to know more and let Integrity be your partner in mitigating the risks.
+Integrity Asia has been trusted for more than seventeen years by our clients to provide professional PEP checks.
+Contact us for more information about PEP checks as well as other compliance services.